Page updated 3rd November 2016

-This small street, linking the western end of Cathedral Yard with the High Street was the main gate into Cathedral Close when it was created in 1286, with the permission of Edward I — it was also known as St Michael's Gate.
+This small street, linking the western end of Cathedral Yard with the High Street was the main gate into Cathedral Close when it was created in 1286, with the permission of Edward I –it was also known as St Michael's Gate–over the arched entrance, facing the Cathedral was placed in a niche, a statur of Archangel Michael overcoming Satan.
 Although it was one of the three widest gates leading into the close, it was still only 3 meters wide.
 The gate was documented in 1344 as Fishfoldyete, due to its proximity to the fish market in the High Street.
 In the 16th century, Hooker noted that it was sometimes called Fissand, meaning a narrow fissure.

-Of all the gates of the Close, Broad Gate was the most impressive, probably because it gave direct access from the High Street, and a link with the Guildhall.
-By tradition, a new Bishop of Exeter is greeted by the Mayor at the Eastgate and escorted to Broad Gate, the greatest of the gates, to be greeted by the Dean of the cathedral.
+Of all the gates of the Close, Broadgate was the most impressive, probably because it gave direct access from the High Street, and a link with the Guildhall.
+The gate in the illustration probably dates to the 15th Century.
+By tradition, a new Bishop of Exeter is greeted by the Mayor at the Eastgate and escorted to Broadgate, the greatest of the gates, to be greeted by the Dean of the cathedral.
 One such visit, when Bishop William Carey came to the city, in January 1821, the occasion was described in the Flying Post thus:

 "At Broad-gate, the principal entrance to the Close, or Precinct of the Church, his Lordship was met by the Precentor, Sub-Dean, Chancellor, Canons, Prebends, Lay-Officers of the Ecclesiastical Court, and Choir, and the Mayor introduced him to the Precentor.
 With this addition to the procession they advanced down the Yard to the Cathedral."